IBIS-AMI

 IBIS-AMI models make multi-million bit simulations practical, accurately model vendor-specific equalization and clock recovery algorithms and make mixed-vendor analysis quick and easy.
 IBIS-AMI allows commercial channel simulators to provide the same levels of performance and accuracy as proprietary semiconductor vendor tools.

-SiSoft Leadership in IBIS-AMI
+SiSoft Leadership in IBIS-AMI MODEL SIMULATION

-SiSoft has been a driving force in IBIS-AMI since its inception in 2006.
+SiSoft has been a driving force in IBIS-AMI MODEL SIMULATION since its inception in 2006.
 SiSoft led the definition of the analysis terminology, simulator/model interface, model control (.AMI) file syntax, reference flow and design documents (IBIS BIRDs 104 and 107) that created the specification as it exists today.

 Unique SiSoft contributions to IBIS-AMI include: